ave-dcd/mave_vocabulary/README.md

 This section describes the scope and characteristics of a variant library: a collection of sequence variants for a MAVE experiment that are derived from a common target sequence.

+#### Target sequences

+A collection of sequences used as references from which all variants in the library are defined.
+This collection is defined as a set of `ReferenceSequence` objects, each defined by the following properties:

+`id`: an identifier for the sequence.
+`sha512t24u`: the GA4GH `SQ.` identifier (see [here](https://vrs.ga4gh.org/en/stable/impl-guide/computed_identifiers.html) for
+details).
+`sequence`: the literal sequence as a string of [IUPAC single character codes](https://www.bioinformatics.org/sms/iupac.html).
+`sequenceAlphabet`: one of `na` (nucleic acids) or `aa` (amino acids) for interpreting IUPAC character codes in the `sequence`.

 #### Library scope